Automate

 Online services

-All communication with online services requiring authorization are accessed though secure (HTTPS) connections, this include the following features:
+All communication with online services requiring authorization are made though secure (HTTPS) connections, this include the following features:

 • Automate cloud messaging